All Episodes

 And their mandate will not stand up to a court challenge.

-And Sean, we've had the United Airlines flight attendants and uh Chicago police and uh New York City, first responders, all sorts of unions, Democrat, Republican, Independent, they have all signed, come out supporting my legislation that would exempt these essential workers.
+And Sean, we've had the United Airlines flight attendants and Chicago police and New York City first responders, all sorts of unions, Democrat, Republican, Independent, they have all come out supporting my legislation that would exempt these essential workers.

-You know what the saddest thing to me is all the nurses, all the hospital workers, all the all the military, all the policemen and the firemen and the EMTs.
+The saddest thing to me is all the nurses, all the hospital workers, all the military, all the policemen and the firemen and the EMTs.

 I mean, those people were the heroes in the early days of COVID, and frankly, all throughout COVID, even now today.